Fort Wayne Zoo: History

 On February 4, 2021, the zoo announced two of its Sumatran tigers tested positive for COVID-19.
 Both cats were showing mild signs of a dry cough, triggering animal care experts to take notice.
 Fecal samples for both tigers, Bugara and Indah, were collected for testing and performed in veterinary laboratories.
 The tigers recovered without incident.

 On March 15, 2022, the zoo announced their support of Ukrainian Zoos, during the Russian War, by contributing $5,000 from their Conservation Fund to go directly to the EAZA to support Zoo animals and keeper staff.

-The Fort Wayne Children's Zoo announced it would reopen in December, a month after they closed for the season, for a special holiday version of the zoo called Wild Zoo Wonderland (a play on their Wild Zoo Halloween event in October) that includes opening the central zoo, the Reef, Sting Ray Bay, and train.
-Santa Claus will be at the Zoo, along with special activities and decor.
-This is the first time the Zoo has participated in a holiday event since the mid-nineties.
+On April 21, 2023, the zoo announced the Indonesian Rainforest area would be reimagined and renamed to Asian Trek allowing the zoo to add new species to the space and expand the footprint to include Bamboo Forest and Red Panda Ridge.

+On December 10, 2024, Zoo Director Schuiteman announced it would no longer be called the Fort Wayne Children's Zoo, but instead, the Fort Wayne Zoo beginning January 1, 2025.

 Exhibits

-The zoo consists of four self-contained biomes themed as different regions of the world.
+The zoo consists of several self-contained biomes themed as different regions of the world.

-African Journey

 The African Journey opened to the public June 6, 2009, on the former site of the African Veldt.
-The $9 million African Journey is currently the largest expansion in the FWCZ's history, featuring an African lion exhibit, African Village, interactive cultural center, giraffe feeding area, Safari Trail, zebras and white-bearded gnus, new animal exhibits: (mongooses, buzzards, the dik-dik and hyenas, the honey badger, the bat-eared fox, pelicans, and servals), Amur leopards and a group educational and picnic area.
+The $9 million African Journey is currently the largest expansion in the FWCZ's history, featuring an African lion exhibit, African Village, interactive cultural center, reticulated giraffe feeding area, Safari Trail, plains zebras and wildebeest, new animal exhibits: (banded mongooses, Rüppell's griffon vultures, the Kirk's dik-dik and spotted hyenas, honey badgers, bat-eared foxes, great white pelicans, and servals), Amur leopards and a group educational and picnic area.
 The Sky Safari, a ski lift-like ride, gives riders an aerial view of the Serengeti-based landscape.

-One of the zoo's most famous animals, Bill the lion, was euthanized on April 6, 2016, due to an aggressive cancer.
-Zoo officials spotted the cancer only seven days before Bill had to be euthanized.